pronzzz/stock_price_prediction/README.md

 ## **Stock Price Prediction📈📊**
-### Using different machine learning models to analyse and figure out which is the most accurate and effecient model for prediction stock market prices
+### Using different machine learning models to analyse and figure out which is the most accurate and effecient model for prediction stock market prices.